KyberNetwork/widget-monitor-js/README.md

 ## Usage

-Monitor-tx is an module for node.js which provides easy way to validate transaction made by Kyber.Network widget.
-It will create a cron job, interval check status off all tx added.
-Then call Callback function each time fetched data of tx.
+Monitor-tx is a node.js module which provides an easy way to validate transaction made by Kyber Widget.
+It creates a cron job to periodicly check status off every registered tx.
+Callback function is also fired each time a tx status is changed.
 There are 2 types of callback function:
-- mineCallback: call when schedule task fetched tx data from network, but confirm block is not enough
+- mineCallback: it is called when the tx is mined, however it will not be considered as a successful tx until a certain number of block confirmation.
-- confirmCallback: call when all data is fetched and enough blockconfirm; or tx lost
+- confirmCallback: it is called when the tx is mined and persisted for at least a certain number of block confirmation or the tx is considered lost for being notfound for more than 15 minutes.
+At this point, status of the tx can be `lost`, `success`, `failed`.

 ### Method